matthewp/webcomponent-pack/README.md

 wcpack -o component.html tabs.html
 ```

-This simply tells wcpack to package the current directory's contents and write the results to component.html.
+This simply tells wcpack to package the component defined in tabs.html and write the results to component.html.
 You'd wind up with this output:
 ```html
 <element name="tabs">
   <section>I'm tabs!</section>